All you need to know about course dates and times

 You could apply to study physics, computing or engineering at university level.

-Five GCSEs at grade 4 and above, including English, and grade 8 or above in maths.
+Five GCSEs at grade 9-4, including English, and grade 8 or above in maths.

 Occupations related to Further Mathematics, A Level